hadronlabs-org/rehearsal/README.md

 This approach provides a seamless way to tailor the genesis to specific requirements or configurations while maintaining the integrity of the original setup.
 Ensure the `custom.sh` script has appropriate permissions to execute and handle the genesis files.

+## Docker container

+Instead of building docker container from sources you can use docker container [from docker hub](https://hub.docker.com/r/neutronorg/rehearsal).

 ## Commands